-The Delta Project, a multi-stakeholder initiative designed to bridge the gap in measuring and reporting sustainability performance across agricultural sectors, is entering a new phase of discussions and consultation led by GCP.
+The Delta Framework, a multi-stakeholder initiative designed to bridge the gap in measuring and reporting sustainability performance across agricultural sectors, is entering a new phase of discussions and consultation led by GCP.

 “GCP has started hosting targeted discussions with stakeholder groups along the value chains, including producers, extension services, processors, governments, retail and more,” said Terhaer.
 From these use cases, GCP will derive options for data use, establish common definitions and data aggregation levels for different stakeholder groups.